MMC Benefits Handbook

 If you determine that your before-tax and/or Roth 401(k) contributions to the Marsh & McLennan Companies 401(k) Savings & Investment Plan during a calendar year, when added to your before-tax and/or Roth 401(k) contributions to other plans during the same year, exceed the annual IRS limit, you should inform the Global Benefits Department in writing no later than March 1 the following year.
 Along with your written notice, a copy of Form W-2 issued by your previous employer is required.
 Upon receipt of written notice and Form W-2 prior to March 1, the excess contributions (and earnings) will be distributed to you before April 15 (which will result in the forfeiture of any corresponding Company matching contributions).
 If the Global Benefits Department has not received written notification by March 1, the excess contributions will be held by the Plan until you are eligible for a withdrawal or distribution.
 You will owe tax on this amount in the year in which the excess contribution was made and you will be taxed again on this same amount at the time it is distributed from the Plan.

-There is a separate IRS limit on total combined employer and employee contributions that can be made to the Plan and any other defined contribution plans of Marsh & McLennan Companies controlled group (Marsh & McLennan Companies and their subsidiaries), including before-tax contributions, Roth 401(k) contributions, after-tax contributions, Company matching contributions and fixed Company contributions (but not rollover contributions or loan repayments).
-The total combined employer and employee contributions made on your behalf in the aggregate cannot exceed the lesser of 100% of your compensation or $56,000 for 2019.
-If you are age 50 or older by the end of 2019, the total combined contribution limit is increased to $62,000 (to include catch-up or Roth catch-up contributions).
+There is a separate IRS limit on total combined employer and employee contributions that can be made to the Plan and any other defined contribution plans of Marsh McLennan controlled group (Marsh McLennan and their subsidiaries), including before-tax contributions, Roth 401(k) contributions, after-tax contributions, Company matching contributions and fixed Company contributions (but not rollover contributions or loan repayments).
+The total combined employer and employee contributions made on your behalf in the aggregate cannot exceed the lesser of 100% of your compensation or $61,000 for 2022.
+If you are age 50 or older by the end of 2022, the total combined contribution limit is increased to $67,500 (to include catch-up or Roth catch-up contributions).

 In addition, the IRS requires that employee and Company contributions to the Plan meet certain non-discrimination tests.
 Failure to meet such tests may result in the contributions of higher-paid participants (and Company matching contributions) being further limited, reduced or forfeited.